AlbertVilaCalvo/Android-Udacity-Popular-Movies/README.md

 # Popular Movies

+An Android app that displays movies.
+It's the project Popular Movies (Stage 2) of the Udacity Android Developer Nanodegree.

+It uses libraries like Dagger 2, Retrofit, RxJava and AutoValue.
+It's built using the Model-View-Presenter pattern.
+It caches data locally using an SQLite database and the libraries SQLBrite and SQLDelight.

 ## The Movie DB API Key

 To use the app you'll need an API Key for [www.themoviedb.org](https://www.themoviedb.org/).
 The app